Skip to main content

 General Job Shop

-Best Choice: Haas - The value proposition is hard to beat for mixed production.
+Best Choice: Haas.
+The value proposition is hard to beat for mixed production.
 Easy-to-learn control means faster training.
-Great parts and service network.
 Buy two for the price of one premium machine.

 Aerospace Manufacturing

-Best Choice: Mazak or Okuma - The rigidity and precision needed for titanium, Inconel, and tight-tolerance aerospace work.
-Multi-tasking capability reduces setups on complex parts.
+Best Choice: Mazak or Okuma.
+Rigidity and precision needed for titanium, Inconel, and tight-tolerance aerospace work.
+Multi-tasking reduces setups on complex parts.

 High-Volume Production